 The ExtraHop platform makes sense of the data flowing through your network so you can get insights immediately.
 The real-time stream processor transforms unstructured packets into structured wire data—your richest and most valuable source of insight—at line rate so that you can discover, observe, and analyze every digital interaction as it happens.

-Upon receiving a copy of network traffic from a tap or port mirror, the stream processor performs line-rate decryption, protocol decoding, and full-stream reassembly for every transaction, at up to a sustained 40 Gbps.
+Upon receiving a copy of network traffic from a tap or port mirror, the stream processor performs line-rate decryption, protocol decoding, and full-stream reassembly for every transaction, at sustained rates of 100 Gbps.
 The ExtraHop platform architecture is optimized for parallel processing.
 That means that the real-time stream processor efficiently splits the task of processing the streams across multiple computing cores, and it will scale as cores are added to new generations of server processors.
 The result: customers get deeper and more meaningful insight at a fraction of the cost per Gbps of analysis compared to other real-time analytics platforms.

 Starting at the most fundamental level, the real-time stream processor recreates the TCP state machines for every sender and receiver communicating on the network.
 This is a prerequisite for deeper application-protocol and full-payload analysis, and it allows the platform to understand all TCP mechanisms and their impact.
 Because TCP is where the network and application meet, this approach helps you clearly identify whether problems are a network or an application issue.